CodingForAddicts/CodingForAddicts/README.md

 </table>

-# some stats because why not
+# some stats because why not!